Creating Emotes With Blender

 andNonlinear Animation

-- Scaled item's position gets exported incorecctly (Location needs to be divided by scale on corresponding axes, but it can't be done well without baking)
+(You have to bake animation data that uses those editors) - Scaled item's position gets exported incorrectly (Location needs to be divided by scale on corresponding axes, but it can't be done well without baking)

 Tricks

 Baking the animation is your best friend.
-It allows to do nearly any animation feature in Blender.
+It allows to use nearly any animation feature in Blender.

-Baking the animation enables you to using Bezier
+Baking the animation enables you to use Bezier

 interpolation and Automatic